cosmicmarley17/cosmicmarley17/README.md

 You can find me on Codeberg at [cosmicmarley17](https://codeberg.org/cosmicmarley17 "cosmicmarley17 on Codeberg.org").

-GitHub is a proprietary system controlled by Microsoft; I'd prefer to interact with a site with a more open and thoughtful community.
+GitHub is a proprietary system controlled by Microsoft; I'd prefer to interact with a site run by a more open and thoughtful group.